slawinski/warsawjs-workshop-25-myskills/README.md

 # myskills

-A simple skill selector to gather and store completely fake skills.
+A simple skill selector to gather and store completely fake skills

 ## Getting started

-Make sure you have Docker and Compose installed and running locally ([click](https://www.docker.com)).
+Make sure you have Docker and Compose installed and running locally ([click](https://www.docker.com))

 Then run:

 ```bash
 docker-compose up --build
 ```